facelessuser/pymdown-extensions/docs/src/markdown/extensions/inlinehilite.md

     raise InlineHiliteException('Fail!')
 ```

-`InlineHiliteException` can be used to to raise other exceptions if desired.
+`InlineHiliteException` can be used to raise other exceptions if desired.

 ```py